-A rustic baguette filled with juicy charred chicken, cucumbers, tangy pickles, fresh cilantro, and creamy mayonnaise.
-Banh Mi sandwiches are the perfect meal solution for the busiest days of the week.
-They are highly customizable pacifying even the pickiest of eaters and are irresistible because they are well balanced in flavor.
-This is an express version of the recipe that only uses accessible ingredients and may be easily modified to suit your palette!
+A hearty baguette stuffed with succulent, char-grilled chicken, crisp cucumbers, tangy pickles, herbaceous cilantro and a rich and creamy mayonnaise.
+Banh Mi sandwiches are the ultimate solution for busy weekdays.
+They are highly customizable, satisfying even the most discerning palates and irresistible because they are well balanced in flavor.
+This recipe is an express version that uses simple, readily available ingredients and can easily be tailored to suit your personal taste preferences.

 Why This Works